 With all of the machine data out there, one of the most pressing questions circulating in clinical engineering and healthcare technology communities is this – who owns it?
 Is it the Original Equipment Manufacturers (OEMs) who make the equipment, Independent Sales Organizations (ISOs) who re-sell the equipment, or healthcare providers who operate it?

 Among other reasons, OEMs often believe they own the data because they own the software that generates the data.
-ISOs believe they need access to the machine data to better service customers.
+ISOs believe they need access to the machine data to better serve customers.
 Providers believe that they have a right to the data because they paid for the machines.
 They are all valid points, and we will continue to expand on them in upcoming initiatives and content on data ownership.
 Stay tuned!